anthrax3/ec2-puppet-deploy/README.md

 ## So What Is It?
 This is a Python script that uses `fabric` and `boto` to dynamically deploy Puppet manifests to puppet masters in AWS.
+This could easily be used with systems other than puppet, but that's what I use it for.
+Your deployment process may well be able to fit as the deployment commands are supplied by you.

-It assumes that you need to access the puppet masters via a jumpbox/SSH proxy, and that there is one jumpbox per environment, like below...
+It assumes that you need to access the puppet masters via a jumpbox/SSH proxy, and that there is at least one jumpbox per environment, like below...

 ```
  ------------   ------------   -------------   -------------